jai-bansal/computer-vision-demos/README.md

 I especially used the first post above.
 The scripts in this repo (and the first post above) are basically modified versions of scripts found in the Tensorflow Object Detection API repo (https://github.com/tensorflow/models/tree/master/research/object_detection).

 I run these scripts locally, not in the cloud.
-Training the model to decent performance took roughly 2 days using only a CPU.
+Training the model to decent performance took ~2 days using only a CPU.

 Note: getting the scripts running can be tricky.
 You should have the following repositories cloned:
 - https://github.com/tensorflow/models